qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 Only make this change if you're okay with the risk that the nozzle may crash into the build plate if you do something weird and forget to recalibrate your Beacon's proximity models.
 See: https://docs.beacon3d.com/quickstart/#6-calibrate-beacon

+## Where can I go for further assistance with issues?

+You can reach out to me, `stew675` on the [Qidi Official Discord](https://discord.gg/B6jDttWUE6) in the Plus 4 channel

+Alternately you can reach out to the [Official Beacon Discord Channel](https://discord.gg/MzTR3zE) and ask for help there